Twin Skin (Insulated)

 Twin Skin Insulated Log Cabins for B2B Partners

 Eurodita manufactures twin skin insulated log cabins featuring double-wall construction with an insulated cavity for maximum thermal performance.
-Each cabin ships flat-packed from our Lithuanian factory with two layers of precision-cut Nordic spruce wall logs, mineral wool or PIR insulation core, and complete assembly hardware.
+Each cabin ships flat-packed from our Lithuanian factory with two layers of precision-cut northern European spruce wall logs, mineral wool or PIR insulation core, and complete assembly hardware.

 Twin skin construction delivers U-values comparable to conventional brick-and-block buildings, making these cabins suitable for permanent residential use in all European climates.
 Wall thicknesses of 44+44 mm to 58+58 mm with 100 mm insulation cavities meet modern energy-efficiency standards.
 Ideal for clients seeking year-round living comfort in a timber structure.